nishant-kumar22/hands-on-ml-exercises/README.md

-# hands-on-ml-exercises
+# Hands-On Machine Learning Exercises

-A collection of exercises and projects from 'Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow' by Aurélien Géron.
-Exploring key machine learning concepts and building practical skills.
+A repository dedicated to my solutions and notes for the exercises in Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow."
+This project serves as a way to track my progress, practice key concepts, and build a portfolio of my work.